brian717/EmailResponder/README.md

 # EmailResponder
 Auto-responder for gmail.
 Polls for new messages with a given string in the subject and replies with a given message.
+NOTE: You must have imap / smtp (gmail's taken to calling these "less secure methods") enabled in gmail.

-Usage: python emailResponder.py responder_config.json
+usage: python emailResponder.py responder_config.json

 The config file is in json and should be self-explanatory (field values are named in a way that should explain what they are).